Delivery framework

 Does IATRT actually do the full stack?

-Are you a fit for large regulated programs?
+How do you approach large regulated programs?

 Do you repair first or replace first?